3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 }
 ```

-While this rendered HTML extremely effectively, it can be difficult to parse and understand.
-Because of this, JSX created to provide developers a more expressive and familiar way to write elements to be rendered to the DOM.
+While this rendered HTML extremely effectively and fast to load, it can be difficult to parse and understand.
+Because of this, JSX was created to provide developers a more expressive and familiar way to write elements to be rendered to the DOM.
 JSX is written out as a mark-up language, just like HTML.

 ```js
 const Element = <h1>Hello World</h1>;